Spring break!!! Crazy beach parties? Booze? Unspeakable stories?

 I have never really traveled with my sister much, but the timing of this trip worked out well.
 My friend, Lauren, also joined us for our adventure.
 We stayed at a Choice Hotel because we got a $35/night rate; one of the perks for working for a hotel and loving to travel.

 An icon others think of when they hear San Francisco is the Golden Gate Bridge.
 Did you know NASA invented the paint to keep it from rusting over time?
 We decided to get up close and personal with the Golden Gate Bridge by renting bikes from Blazing Saddles.
-We rode to Sausalito and took a ferry back to the city to return the bikes.
-Below is a map of our bike route:
+We started at Fisherman’s Wharf and biked to Sausalito (7 miles) before taking a ferry back to the city to return the bikes.

 Views of the Golden Gate Bridge on the Golden Gate Promenade

 Since San Francisco has the largest Chinatown outside of Asia, we decided to find some sushi.
 I have never been to Asia and enjoyed walking through the streets feeling like I was not a tourist in the United States.
-Here, we were the minorities; something I am used to when I usually travel.
+Here, we were the minorities.

 We also rode the cable cars around the city and saw the windy section of Lombard Street.